pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 Safe in-place mutation for high-level languages.

+Defensive copies are just a simple symptom of the problem with aliasing in high-level languages.
+Because variables and function parameters form aliases to each other, the implementation of a function leaks, where intermediate calculations affect callers, thus requiring tests when adding a function call and testing all callers when changing those intermediate calculations.
+Functional languages certainly hide this details, but they do this be preventing mutation, which is a core part of programming in practice.

 With copy semantics,
+all variables and function parameters appear to be copies, allowing familiar patterns like mutating parts of variables and mutating variables outside loops, without actually creating copies until certain conditions are met.

-users don't need to think about aliasing or defensive copies at all, and they don't need to test as many things.
+Users don't need to think about aliasing or defensive copies at all, and they don't need tests for simple things.

-This is because all variables and function parameters appear to be copies.
-We just pass "copies" around
-through variables and functions without worrying about aliasing issues.
+I'll briefly show what it looks like, before I explain how it works.

 Because function parameters are like copies, simply calling a function doesn't mutate a variable.
+Notice how `a` only changes after assigning to it.

 ```
 let a = "burp"
 uppercase(a)

 print(a) // burp

 a = uppercase(a)

 print(a) // BURP
 ```